gkong88/CS_Curriculum/README.md

 **Algorithms**

-MIT 6.0042: Mathematics for Computer Science.
+MIT 6.006: Introduction to Algorithms

 Fall 2011 version with Professors Erik Demaine and Srini Devadas.